 Candidates will be informed of their probationary status through a letter from the Department Chair and Director of MFA Graduate Studies.
-Probationary candidates wishing to continue their program of study in the department will be invited to articulate a justification in writing to be presented formally to their Supervisory Committee, the Department Chair, Director of MFA Graduate Studies and eligible department studio faculty who serve on MFA Committees.
+Probationary candidates wishing to continue their program of study in the Department will be invited to articulate a

+Justification in writing to be presented formally to their Supervisory Committee, the Department Chair, Director of MFA Graduate Studies, and eligible department studio faculty who serve on MFA Committees.
 After a period of questioning from the faculty, the candidate will be dismissed for the remainder of the faculty deliberation.
-Candidates will then be notified of the results of the faculty review and any change to their probationary status in a formal letter from the Department Chair, and Director of MFA Graduate Studies.
+Candidates will then be notified of the faculty review results and any change to their probationary status in a formal letter from the Department Chair and Director of MFA Graduate Studies.

 The focus of the MFA Program is mature, in-depth artistic and scholarly research.
-Success in completing the Master of Fine Arts degree requires self-directed thought as well as sustained and completed efforts in all coursework and departmental responsibilities.
-It also requires responsibility, accountability, and collegiality in one's dealings with the faculty, other students and the department at large.
-If the eligible department studio faculty who serve on MFA Committees agrees at anytime during ongoing study that the candidate's citizenship is counterproductive to sustaining the collegial dynamics necessary to complete all endeavors and maintain the social fabric that those endeavors require (which include but are not limited to classroom seminars, studio classes, and TA responsibilities) that student will be called in for discussions with the Department Chair, Director of MFA Graduate Studies and any other relevant faculty for the sake of due process.
-In the case that the student is found at fault and unable or unwilling to implement the correctives discussed and agreed upon in writing from the Department Chair, and Director of MFA Graduate Studies, the candidate may be dismissed from the MFA Program.
+Success in completing the Master of Fine Arts degree requires self-directed thought and sustained and completed efforts in all coursework and departmental responsibilities.
+It also requires responsibility, accountability, and collegiality in one's dealings with the faculty, other students, and the Department at large.
+If the eligible department studio faculty who serve on MFA Committees agrees at any time during the ongoing study that the candidate's comportment is counterproductive to sustaining the collegial dynamics necessary to complete all endeavors and maintain the social fabric that those endeavors require (which include but are not limited to classroom seminars, studio classes, and TA responsibilities) that student will be called in for discussions with the Department Chair, Director of MFA Graduate Studies and any other relevant faculty for the sake of due process.
+If the student is found at fault and unable or unwilling to implement the correctives discussed and agreed upon in writing from the Department Chair and Director of MFA Graduate Studies, the candidate may be dismissed from the MFA Program.